-An annual report showing information based on 17 long term output indicators from the Wales Transport Strategy.
+Information based on 17 long term output indicators from the Wales Transport Strategy for 2012.

 - Some 8 out of 10 journeys to work are made using a car or a van.
 This has figure has remained constant for the past 10 years.

 - There were a little under 49 million journeys made using the Concessionary Fares Bus Pass in Wales in 2012-13.

 - The road safety targets set in 2000 were all met by 2010; with 2012 reporting the lowest level of killed or seriously injured, 1,034, on record.

 - Bus passenger numbers in Wales has remained constant at some 116 million between 2009-10 and 2011-12.